heymaia-io/local-wp-environment/README.md

 1. **Docker not running:** Make sure Docker Desktop is running
 2. **Port conflicts:** If ports 8080 or 8081 are in use, modify the docker-compose.yml
 3. **Permission issues:** The containers run as user 33 (www-data)
-4. **Plugin not visible:** Ensure the heymaia-wp-config folder exists in the parent directory
+4. **Plugin not visible:** Ensure your plugin folder is properly mounted in docker-compose.yml

 ## Clean Start